 Sammy M. Mansour

-Prior to joining the Law College faculty, Professor Mansour was the director of advanced legal studies at the Peking University School of Transnational Law.
+Prior to joining the College of Law faculty, Professor Mansour was the Director of Advanced Legal Studies at the Peking University School of Transnational Law.
 In that role, he designed and implemented a bilingual graduate thesis program promoting transnational legal scholarship.
 Previously, Professor Mansour was a C.V.
-Starr Lecturer in Transnational Legal Practice at Peking University, teaching legal research and writing to first- and second-year law students, with an emphasis on common law discourse.
+Starr Lecturer in Transnational Legal Practice at Peking University.

-Professor Mansour served as a law clerk on the District of Columbia Superior Court and is admitted to practice in the state of New York and the District of Columbia.
-He received his bachelor’s degree in political science from Yale University, and his Juris Doctor from the Georgetown University Law Center.
-His interests include the evolution of lawyering, transnational legal practice, and international law.
+Professor Mansour received his bachelor’s degree in political science from Yale University, and his Juris Doctor from the Georgetown University Law Center.
+He served as a law clerk on the District of Columbia Superior Court and is admitted to practice in the state of New York and the District of Columbia (inactive).
 He is a fluent Arabic and Hebrew speaker.

 J.D.
 2007, Georgetown University Law Center; B.A.
 2003, Yale University